ade25/z8/README.md

 ```

 *Note:* you can simply copy the last server block in the template file, but
-make sure that you separate serverblocks via `,`.
-The correct syntax
+make sure that you separate all serverblocks but the last one via `,`.
-(simplified) would be:
+The correct syntax (simplified) would be:

 ``` json
 {